Health inequalities: policy context

 - the second Equally Well review (2014)

-As part of the work to produce the 2014 report, NHS Health Scotland (now Public Health Scotland) undertook a review of policy and evidence regarding what works to address health inequalities: that report was also published in 2014.
-These reviews also established the indicators that are used to monitor progress in tackling inequalities: these are outlined in the Long-term monitoring of health inequalities reports.
+As part of the work to produce the second Equally Well review, NHS Health Scotland (now Public Health Scotland) undertook a review of policy and evidence regarding what works to address health inequalities.
+These reviews also established the indicators that are used to monitor progress in tackling inequalities: these are outlined in the Long-term monitoring of health inequalities (LTMHI) reports.
+The most recent is from 2023.